yecril71pl/cpp-docs.pl-pl/docs/data/oledb/icommandtextimpl-class.md

 ## <a name="remarks"></a>Uwagi

-Obowiązkowego interfejsu na polecenia.
+Obowiązkowy interfejs dla poleceń.

-## <a name="getcommandtext"></a> ICommandTextImpl::GetCommandText
+## <a name="icommandtextimplgetcommandtext"></a><a name="getcommandtext"></a>ICommandTextImpl:: GetCommandText

-Zwraca tekst polecenia ustawione przez ostatnie wywołanie elementu [SetCommandText —](../../data/oledb/icommandtextimpl-setcommandtext.md).
+Zwraca polecenie tekstowe ustawione przez ostatnie wywołanie metody [SetCommandText](../../data/oledb/icommandtextimpl-setcommandtext.md).

 ### <a name="syntax"></a>Składnia